mithun-rahman/DSI_Project/README.md

 # DSI_Project
-This is Dynamic Solution Innovators Code
+This is Dynamic Solution Innovators Project related Code.